ArangoDB-Community/pyArango/README.rst

 A note on inheritence
 ----------------------

-There is no inheritence of the "_validation" and "_fields" dictionaries.
+There is no inheritance of the "_validation" and "_fields" dictionaries.
 If a class does not fully define its own, the defaults will be automatically assigned to any missing value.

 Creating Edges